-Working in conjunction with the shíshálh Nation, the SCRD is committed to the protection and, when appropriate, restoration of environmental, cultural and archaeological resources within the Plan area.
-The decision making process related to land use will progress in an open and transparent fashion that meets the needs of the shíshálh Nation and the Egmont/Pender Harbour community.
-The shíshálh Nation has a shíshálh Nation Lands and Resources Decision-Making Policy, which identifies the principles and process through which the Nation reviews proposals for the use of lands and resources in their Territory.
-The policy is consistent with and reflective of the principles enunciated by the Supreme Court of Canada, and provides a foundation for appropriately engaging together.
-It is available on the Nation's website, www.shishalh.com.
+Working in conjunction with the shishálh Nation, the SCRD is committed to the protection and, when appropriate, restoration of environmental, cultural and archaeological resources within the Plan area.
+The decision making process related to land use will progress in an open and transparent fashion that meets the needs of the shishálh Nation and the Egmont/Pender Harbour community.